nianiolang/nianiolang.github.io/json_ptd_validator.md

 	"ov.none" : null
 }
 ```

-### Current json:ptd validator assumptions
-- All `ov.ptd_rec` fields are required.
-The number of fields must also match.
-- There is no special type for dates handling. `ov.ptd_utf8` can be used instead.
-- The current version does not return information about the reason for the type and value mismatch.

 ### How to use json:ptd validator?
 `json:ptd validator` is simple application which interface allows user to enter `type` and `value` in proper text areas.
 By clicking `Validate` button validation of type with values is triggered.
-There are 3 possible results of validation: `success`, `error` and `internal error`:
-- `internal error` - at least one of the text area is empty or contains improper JSON,
-- `error` - both text areas are proper JSONs, but value does not correspond type,
-- `success` - value corresponds to a given type.

 Source files includes `ptd-validator.js` file.
 This script is used to perform validation operation.
 You can use this file in any of your projects.
 Function `verify` requires 3 arguments, which are `value` (JSON parsed value), `typeName` (name of the type) and `typeLib` (JSON parsed type).